Frequently asked questions about annual reports

 Your annual plan does not need to be any more complicated than, for example, a list of the money collection campaigns that you intend to run during the year.
 Your annual plan should set out at least the causes for which funds are to be raised, your expected proceeds from money collection and your estimated money collection expenses as well as, where possible, the number of campaigns you intend to run.

-Annual reports and supporting documents can be submitted by post or email or via the Police’s online services.
+Annual reports and supporting documents can be submitted via the Police’s online services, by post or email.